MD2012 - Integrated Human System Pathophysiology Part 2 of 2

 Study Period 2

-- 52 hours lectures - Introductory sessions for each subject each week
+- 52 hours lectures (didactic or interactive) - Introductory sessions for each subject each week

-- 156 hours practicals - Guided Learning Sessions use variable learning methods and formats: 4x 3 hours sessions
+- 168 hours practicals - Guided Learning Sessions: 4x 3 hours sessions each week Clinical Skills Sessions:

-- 52 hours workshops/Seminars - Synthesising Sessions integrate concepts and content
+- 52 hours workshops - Synthesising Sessions integrate concepts and content

 Minor variations might occur due to the continuous Subject quality improvement process,